howonlee/mertonon/essays/gantt.md

 Therefore, even in formal structural planning of work, in white collar work, there must be political observance given to the voice of participants in the work - white collar work is differentiated in that the individual worker also participates in deciding what work to do and how to do it.

-This is particularly pronounced in software work because management often doesn't have observability in how to do software work at all, so developers often must be the whole arbiters of, or huge contributors on, how to do the work.
+This is particularly pronounced in highly technical work because management often doesn't have observability in how to do highly technical work at all, so workers often must be the whole arbiters of, or huge contributors on, how to do the work.
 Also with great influence on what work to do.

 This is an etic factor, a factor from the external point of view, in the Gantt chart, because of its roots in tasking of individuals without individual power, but built-in to Mertonon.